Optimal and parameter-free gradient minimization methods for convex and nonconvex optimization: Parameter-free algorithm for convex problems

 Summarizing the above we can bound the total number of gradient evaluations by

-Here in the last inequality we use the fact that $2\log_4 t \le 3\sqrt{t}$ for all $t>0$.
+Here in the last inequality we use the fact that $2\log_4 t \cmo{<} 3\sqrt{t}$ for all $t>0$.
 Note that the above bound is also an upper bound of number of gradient evaluations if the termination criterion is satisfied when $s=1$.
-Also, the quantity $\log_2(M/M_0)$ in the above bound is exactly the total number of additional gradient evaluations required by the LocalLineSearch function when condition \cref{eq:linesearch_estL_success_criterion} is not satisfied.
+The remainder parts of result then immediately follows from \eqref{eq:total_gradient}. \qedsymbol\end{proof} \vgap